itpyi/blog/_posts/2025-12-16-pauli-through-T.md

 ![circuit_gt_ct](/assets/img/251216/gate_tele_ct.svg)
 _Figure 2.
 Circuit for teleportation of a $T$ gate, with controlled-$S$ gate explicitly_

 Actually, it contains two sources of non-Cliffordness: the input and the controlled-$S$ gate.
 Nevertheless, the "amount" of non-Cliffordness is still one $T$ gate, since its net effect is a $T$ gate.
-We can perform the following transformation on the circuit to see this directly (note that $TXT^{\dagger} = SX =(X+Y)/\sqrt{2}$, and three CNOT gates composes to a SWAP).
+We can perform the following transformation on the circuit to see this directly (note that $TXT^{\dagger} = SX$, and three CNOT gates composes to a SWAP).

 ![circuit_eq](/assets/img/251216/gate_tele_eq.svg)
 _Figure 3.
 Transformation of the teleportation circuit_